paladin-t/b8/docs/manual.md

 ### Mouse and touch

-The `TOUCH` statement takes a pointer index, and assigns all result values to following variables:
+The `TOUCH` statement takes a pointer index, and assigns all result values to following variables.

 * `TOUCH i, x, y [, b0 [, b1 [, b2]]]`: gets mouse/touching states
 	* `i`: for input, pointer index